3D PIC Simulations for Relativistic Jets with a Toroidal Magnetic Field: Simulation set-up

 Equation~(\ref{hmfcar}) describes the magnetic field of left-handed polarity for positive $B_{0}$.
 In this study we assume $a=50\Delta$.

+With respect to the electric field and its associated current, initially there is no current, and so $\partial E / \partial t = $curl$\ {\bf B} = {\bf J}$.
+Since we need to generate a current based on the applied toroidal magnetic field $B_{\phi}$ as defined above, we apply a current

-For the field outside of the jet we multiply Equation~(\ref{hmfcar}) with a damping function:
+For the toroidal magnetic field outside of the jet we multiply Equation~(\ref{hmfcar}) with a damping function:

+Since the current is situated only inside the jet, the toroidal magnetic field outside the jet decays sharply, which help us utilise a smaller simulation box.

-We assume a top-hat density profile for the jet head.
-Although the shape of a real jet is far more complex, the present results are the first step in a series of advanced numerical investigations including an implementation of a Gaussian (Lorentzian) (non top-hat) profile, which is closer to jet density profiles generated by General Relativistic MHD (GRPIC) simulations \citep[e.g.,][]{nishikawa2021}.
+We assume a top-hat density profile for both jets.
+Although the shape of a real jet is far more complex, the present results are the first step in a series of advanced numerical investigations including an implementation of a Gaussian (Lorentzian) (non top-hat) profile, which is closer to jet density profiles generated by General RMHD (GRPIC) simulations \citep[e.g.,][]{nishikawa2021}.

+First, we calculate the velocities of the jet particles based on $\mathbf{J}(r)= \nabla\, \times \mathbf{B}$ in the jet frame using Eq. (\ref{Jx}).
+After applying a Lorentz transformation we get the velocity of the jet electrons ($v_{\rm e,x}'$) and ions ($v_{\rm i,x}'$) in the jet frame: